survivejs/webpack-book/manuscript/styling/01_loading.md

 See [the usage documentation](http://cssnext.io/usage/) for available options.

 T> Note that cssnext includes autoprefixer!
-You don’t have to configure autoprefixing separately for it to work in this case.
+You don't have to configure autoprefixing separately for it to work in this case.

 ## Understanding Lookups

 To get most out of *css-loader*, you should understand how it performs its lookups.
-Even though *css-loader* handles relative imports by default, it won’t touch absolute imports (`url("/static/img/demo.png")`).
+Even though *css-loader* handles relative imports by default, it won't touch absolute imports (`url("/static/img/demo.png")`).
 If you rely on imports like this, you will have to copy the files to your project.

 [copy-webpack-plugin](https://www.npmjs.com/package/copy-webpack-plugin) works for this purpose, but you can also copy the files outside of webpack.
 The benefit of the former approach is that webpack-dev-server can pick that up.